KxSystems/docs/docs/kb/compacting-hdb-sym.md

-Under some scenarios, the sym enum file in a HDB can become bloated – this is the sym file sitting in the root of the HDB folder.
-This is due to symbols no longer being used as earlier parts of a HDB may have been archived.
+Under some scenarios, the sym enum file sitting in the root of the HDB folder can become bloated with symbols no longer used since earlier parts of a HDB were archived.

-Some users have expressed interest in being able to compact this sym enum file.
-This essentially requires re-enumeration of all enumerated columns against a new empty sym file.
-It can take some time to execute, and nothing else should try to read or write to the HDB area whilst this is running.
+To compact the file requires re-enumeration of all enumerated columns against a new empty sym file.
+That can take some time to execute; nothing else should  read or write to the HDB whilst this is running.

-The code below is for a vanilla HDB, with date partitions, a single enumeration (sym), and only splayed tables present.
+The code below is for a simple HDB, with

+-   date partitions
+-   a single sym list
+-   only splayed tables

+!!! danger "Use at your own risk"

     This is an all-or-nothing approach.
-If you choose to run the code below, it is at your own risk, and you should make sure you understand everything it is doing, and test it against a dev HDB that you are happy to destroy in the event that it goes wrong.
+Run the code below at your own risk.

+    Ensure you understand what it does, and test it against a dev HDB you are happy to destroy in the event of an error.

-This should really ever only be a one-off process.
-If you find that your sym file is growing beyond reasonable sizes, you very likely have non-repeating strings which would be better stored as char vectors than symbols.
+This should really ever only be a one-time process.
+If you find your sym file growing beyond reasonable size, you very likely have non-repeating strings which would be better stored as char vectors than symbols.

 This process is not a fix for a poor choice of schema!

 ```q
 /cd hdb